 “Until the children find another way, that is,” said Rowena.
 “I cannot decide whether I am annoyed or very proud of them.
 I hate that they are playing that game, but I do like to see such determination and creativity to accomplish their goals.”

 Godric laughed.
 “That is true.
 If only they had safer goals than trying to catch falling rocks with their heads.”

 Godric and Rowena walked into the Great Hall together after having restored the stolen cauldrons to the Potions classroom.
 Godric looked around at the many happy students.
 With eighteen years of success so far at Hogwarts, Godric was quite proud of the way things were turning out.
-Things were constantly changing, but always seemed to be getting better; next year there would even be a new class subject.
+Hogwarts was constantly changing, but always seemed to be getting better; next year there would even be a new class subject.
 And for the time being, wizard-Muggle relations were somewhat friendly again, so the hardest task in Godric’s life was to stop Roland and the other kids from playing Creaothceann.

 Historical notes: If anyone is wondering about Rowena Ravenclaw not changing her name when she married… From what I can tell, surnames were not common in the early Middle Ages and often people just had a first name then “of (a place)” – but Rowena had a surname, so Helena kept the name Ravenclaw from her mother.

 Also, to anyone not familiar with Scottish history, the “Kingdom of Alba” was the medieval name for Scotland.